clustertech/cpfs-os/docs/design/32-recovery.md

 might succeed).
 This makes it very hard to revert the changes.

 We take a simplistic approach to handle the issue.
-When the MS, due to space maintenance, determine that it is likely that the DS will become full soon, it asks the DS to operate in distressed mode.
+When the MS, due to space maintenance, determines that it is likely that the DS will become full soon, it asks the DS to operate in distressed mode.
 In this mode, all writes of all DS inodes are serialized: they wait until the success or failure of the checksum update to be known, before allowing the next operation on the same inode to proceed.
-This is a rather slow method, but protect the filesystem against corruption.
+This is a rather slow method, but protects the filesystem against corruption.

 We also note that we use the NFS approach to report disk full errors: it is reported on the next `write()` or `close()` system call.
 Fsync,